this post contains affiliate links

-After we tried Lego Math Fractions I was trying to think of other unique ways of incorporating legos into learning.
+After we tried Lego Math Fractions I was trying to think of other unique ways of incorporating tactile learning with legos.
 I came up with an Easy Way to Learn State Abbreviations.

 Legos are a fabulous resource to use for tactile and visual learners.
 But building states isn’t really that easy (I recommend modeling borders with play doh).